prabhatsharma/prabhatsharma.in/content/blog/embedding-quicksight-dashboards-using-go.md

     For example you have your application running on an EC2 instance/Lambda/ECS Task that has the role *myAppIAMRole* .
 Your app needs to assume the quicksight-embedded role.

 2. Register the user who will use the dashboard in quicksight.
 This is required as quicksight pricing is based on per user/session and provide a session name.
-If the user already exits then register user API will fail.
-There are 2 ways to deal with it.
-First check if the user already exists and if it does, then don't register the user or simply let the registerUser call fail.
+If the user already exists then register user API will fail.
+Ideally you would want to register the user when user first accesses quicksight or you can pre-create the user in quicksight so you don't have to register them programmatically.
+Having users in quicksight does not cost you anything.
+It costs you only when they access the dashboards.

 3. Call the GetDashboardEmbedUrl API and get the URL.
 The URL that you receive can be used only once.